microsoft/CNTK/Documentation/Documents/Configuration Files.md

 traceLevel=0 # larger values mean more output
 ```

 The **traceLevel** parameter is uniformly used by the code in CNTK to specify how much extra output (verbosity) is desired.
 The default value is 0 (zero) and specifies minimal output, the higher the number the more output can be expected.
-Currently 0-limited output, 1-medium output, 2-verbose output are the only values supported.
+Currently, 0-limited output, 1-medium output, 2-verbose output are the only values supported.

 ### Top Level Parameters